 #10.
 Increases Longevity

 One of the most exciting health benefits of intermittent fasting is that it may be able to extend your life.
-Animal studies have shown that fasting increases lifespan similarly to a continuous restricted calorie diet.
+Animal studies have shown that fasting increases lifespan.
 In one study, the results showed that rats that fasted every other day increased their lifespan by 83 percent (26).

 How To Get Started